 Frequently Asked Questions

 I often get asked questions about different aspects of my wildlife photography.
 I'm all to happy to answer most of them but thanks to my growing audience, who I'm thrilled to have, it has become a bit time consuming to answer all the questions.
 I thought it might be helpful to everyone to have answers to commonly asked questions right here on my website.
+Please also check out the video all about the wildlife photo gear that I and my friend Scott Keys use.
 I'll keep updating this page with new information in the future.